REAL LOVE AND THE COLONOSCOPY (or, BE MY VALENTINE)

 “So, we’re going.”

-At 7:30am, we get called back to the procedure arena.
-Gene describes the color and texture of brown to three more attendants.
-Nurse Wade tells us if Gene has an enema, a partial procedure would provide some data.
+At 7:30am, we were ushered to the procedure arena.
+Gene described the color and texture of brown to three more attendants.
+Nurse Wade told us if Gene had an enema, a partial procedure would provide some data.

 “I don’t know.
 It’s up to you.
 I’ll support you either way.”